imaginando/imaginando.github.io/vs/vs2/layer-properties.md

 These settings are only relevant when using shader materials which process audio data directly, such as the ones from the Visualizers category.
 Audio input is required for them to work properly.
 See [Using the Visualizers](visualizers) for more information.

-- **Source** - The source of the audio being sent to the material.
+- **Source** - The source of the audio sent to the material.
 It can be audio from VS’s Player or one of the input audio device’s channels.
+When using VS as a plug-in in a DAW, the stereo bus '1/2' contains the audio entering the plug-in.
-- **Gain** - Gain applied to the signal being fed to the materials.
+- **Gain** - Gain applied to the signal fed to the materials.
 It won’t affect the original source.
 - **Buffer Size** - The size of the audio buffer sent to the materials.
-Only relevant for materials using the waveform information.
+Only relevant for Visualizers using the waveform information.
 Larger values will retain more information, often resulting in a larger chunk of audio being displayed.
 - **Spectrum Speed** - Spectrum frequency bin decay rate.
-Only relevant for materials using the spectrum information.
+Only relevant for Visualizers using the spectrum information.
 Slower values will make smoother spectrums.

 ## Color